jackdewinter/pymarkdown/newdocs/src/user-guide.md

   Description Url    https://pymarkdown.readthedocs.io/en/latest/plugins/rule_md005.md
 ```

-In addition to this, any rules that adhere to interface version 3 of the plugin
+In addition to this, any Rule Plugins that adhere to interface version 3 of the plugin
 specification will also display information on any current configuration for that
-rule.
-For example, using an argument of `md001` produces the following results:
+Rule Plugin.
+For example, using an argument of `MD001` produces the following results:

 ```txt
   ITEM                 DESCRIPTION